 Rest is essential.
 Unplugging in today's busy world is both a skill and a competitive advantage.
 Is it possible to get more done by working less?
 On this podcast, we talk to those who have developed a solid "rest ethic."
-They are people who successfully take time off through sabbaticals, active vacations, more play, fascinating hobbies, and other methods for becoming more interesting.
+They are people who successfully take time off through sabbaticals, active vacations, more play, fascinating hobbies, and other methods for becoming more interesting without burning out.